Please follow the steps below to set up your ASUS RT-AC68U.

 Advances in technology have improved the range of accessible services for people who are deaf, hard of hearing or have a speech impairment.
 For more information, check out Access Hub.

-If you dial 112 while you're in a coverage area overseas, you'll be connected to the emergency service for that country.
-You can also check Smartraveller for details on the country you are visiting too, as they will have their own Emergency Service Numbers.
+If you dial 112 while you're in a coverage area overseas, you'll be connected to the local emergency services.
+You can also check Smartraveller for details on the destination you are visiting too, as they will have their own Emergency Service Numbers.

 In Australia emergency calls to Triple Zero can be made with or without an active SIM in your phone.